Nagarjuna (A.D. c. 150 – c. 250 CE) is regarded by many as the second greatest teacher in Buddhism.

-Very little is reliably known of the life of Nagarjuna, since the surviving accounts were written in Chinese and Tibetan centuries after his death.
-According to some accounts, Nagarjuna was originally from South India.
-Some scholars believe that he was an advisor to a king of the Satavahana dynasty.
-Archaeological evidence at Amaravati indicates that if this is true, the king may have been Yajña Sri Satakari, who ruled between A.D.
+Very little is reliably known about Nagarjuna’s life because the accounts we have were written in Chinese and Tibetan languages disappeared after he passed away.
+Some people think he originally came from South India.
+There’s a theory that he might have been an advisor to a king of the Satavahana dynasty.
+And based on some evidence found at Amaravati, it’s suggested that this king could have been Yajña Sri Satakari, who ruled between A.D.
 167 and 196.
-On the basis of this association, Nagarjuna is conventionally placed at around 150–250 CE. +
+So, based on this link, Nagarjuna is usually thought to have lived around 150–250 CE.

 According to a 4th/5th-century biography translated by Kumarajiva, Nagarjuna was born into a Brahmin family in Vidarbha (a region of Maharashtra) and later became a Buddhist.
 Some sources claim that in his later years, Nagarjuna lived on the mountain of Sriparvata near the city that would later be called Nagarjunakoa (“Hill of Nagarjuna”).
 The ruins of Nagarjunakoa are located in Guntur district, Andhra Pradesh.